allegro/allegro.tech/_posts/2015-09-28-mini-rant-v-for-viable.md

 abandoned.
 Since there’s “viable” in the name, business may be tempted to avoid any additional cost and may market the MVP with all its shortcomings as the final product.
-[Sunk cost fallacy](http://en.wikipedia.org/wiki/Escalation_of_commitment) may also come into play, preventing the business from killing the product even if MVP is not successful and forcing the development team to support a product which was never meant to run in production full-scale.
+[Sunk cost fallacy](http://en.wikipedia.org/wiki/Escalation_of_commitment) may also come into play, preventing the business from killing the product even if MVP is not successful and forcing the development team to support a product which was never meant to run in a full-scale production environment.

 This is not to discourage you from using the Minimum Viable Product approach.
 At Allegro we [use it](/story-about-delivering-products-part1.html) quite [successfully](/story-about-delivering-products-part2.html), but there are